hschwaiger-usgs/volcano-ash3d/doc/PostProc.md

 be linked to `Ash3d_PostProc` at compilation time. `dislin` includes the feature where contour data can be accessed by `Ash3d_PostProc` and used to generate shapefiles.
-This is the preferred means of generating shapefiles on a Microsoft Windows system. `Ash3d_PostProc` can also generate maps using `gnuplot` and Generic Mapping Tools (`GMT`) via the writing and execution of temporary scripts.
+This is the preferred means of generating shapefiles on a Microsoft Windows system. `Ash3d_PostProc` can also generate maps using `gnuplot`, Generic Mapping Tools (`GMT`), MatLab/Octave or python/cartopy via the writing and execution of temporary scripts.

 ## Running Ash3d_PostProc with command-line options